accordproject/vscode-extension/README.md

 ### Quick Fixes

-- Add a variable to the template model is an undeclared variable is used in `grammar.tem.md`. _Note that the `model.cto` file must be open for the quick fix to be available._
+- Add a variable to the template model if an undeclared variable is used in `grammar.tem.md`. _Note that the `model.cto` file must be open for the quick fix to be available._

 ### Concerto Snippets